Search

 Harvest Tips:

-Carefully pull back the husk to see if kernels are fully formed.
+Carefully pull back the husk to see if the kernels are fully formed.
 Use a sharp knife to remove corn from stalks.

 NCLB – Northern Corn Leaf Blight